gnpy.core

 Verifies that the OMS only contains all single band amplifiers or all multi band amplifiers No mixed OMS are permitted for the time being. returns the amplifiers’type of the OMS

-Compute the power difference between bands (at center frequency) and the power tilt within each band.
+Computes the power difference between bands at center frequency and the power tilt within each band.

 - Returns:

-A tupple of dict containing the relative power deviation with respect to max value, per band in dB and the tilt target to apply for each band.
+A tuple containing: - A dictionary with the relative power deviation in dB for each band. - A dictionary with the tilt target to apply for each band.

 Computes the gain and power targets for a given EDFA node.